Why Getting Out of Your Comfort Zone Feels So Hard

 - Deeply ingrained

-It’s not primarily a motivation problem — it’s a system problem underneath it all.
+That’s why so many people find themselves starting and stopping over and over again.
+It’s usually not a motivation problem at its core—it’s a deeper system problem underneath it all.

 The Role of Habit in Keeping You Stuck

-Habits are one of the strongest forces keeping people inside their comfort zone.
+Habits are one of the strongest reasons people stay inside their comfort zone.

 - Reduces decision-making